 Talk to your transplant surgeon about the benefits and risks of a pancreas transplant or a pancreas and kidney transplant.

-If you need a pancreas transplant, you may have many questions about the procedure and what to expect.
+If you need a pancreas transplant, you may have many questions about the pancreas transplant surgery, pancreas transplant criteria and what to expect.
 Here are answers to frequently asked questions about pancreas transplantation.
 Always feel free to ask your physician or care team for more information and guidance.

 Scripps is nationally recognized for providing comprehensive diabetes care in San Diego.
 We offer a full spectrum of care for type 1 diabetes, including patient education, community-based diabetes care, retinal screenings and clinical trials.
 Learn more about diabetes care at Scripps.